Fees and Funding

 Every postgraduate course has a tuition fee.
 Click here to view the course fee schedule for research postgraduate courses.

 University fees are set each year.
 Fees for part-time study are normally charged at half the full time fee.
-Fees for full-time courses include membership to the Mardyke Arena Health & Leisure Centre.
-Part-time students may avail of reduced membership rates from the Mardyke Arena reception.
+Fees for full-time and part-time courses include membership to the Mardyke Arena Health & Leisure Centre.
+P

 In addition to course fees students should budget for their own living costs, including accommodation.